Summary

 - Impositions continue to evolve, and their full effects are still unfolding.

-- These developments reinforce our data-driven investment approach.
+- These short-term outcomes reinforce our data-driven, rather than perception-driven, investment approach.

-It’s been (almost) six months since Liberation Day, when President Trump announced staggering, broad-based tariffs that shocked the financial markets.
-We take a look at how things have played out so far.
+It’s been (almost) six months since Liberation Day, when President Trump announced sweeping tariffs that jolted financial markets.
+We take a look at how things have played out so far, from the U.S. perspective.

 Highest Average U.S. Tariff Rate Since WWII

-After the initial chaos and rounds of negotiation, the average tariff rate eased from Liberation Day levels, yet it still stands at the highest level since World War II.
+After the initial chaos and rounds of negotiation, the average tariff rate eased following Liberation Day, yet it still stands at the highest level since World War II.

 Additional tariffs continue to be introduced, leaving the situation fluid.